Indo-Fijians: Labels: Unifying an identity

 The correct label and identity for Indo-Fijians has historically been debated.
 Common labels such as Fijian Indian, as Fiji-Indian and Indo-Fijian have been used inter-changeably.
 These labels have proved culturally and politically controversial, and finding a single label of identification for those with South Asian ancestry in Fiji has fuelled a debate that has continued for many decades.

-Labels that use the term ‘Indian’ can be seen as problematic.
-This is because the term ‘Indian’ no longer accurately represents people with ancestry from the various regions of the South Asian sub-continent, such as modern-day Pakistan, Nepal and Afghanistan.
+Labels that use the term 'Indian' can be seen as problematic.
+This is because the term 'Indian' no longer accurately represents people with ancestry from the various countries of the Indian subcontinent, such as modern-day Pakistan, Bangladesh, and Nepal.

-Historic Identities: Fiji Indians versus indigenous Fijians
+Historic Identities: Indo Fijians versus indigenous Fijians

-In the late 1960s the leader of the National Federation Party, A. D. Patel, who used the slogan, "One Country, One People, One Destiny", suggested that all Fiji's citizens should be called Fijians and to distinguish the original inhabitants from the rest, the name Taukei should be used for native Fijians.
+In the late 1960s, the leader of the National Federation Party, A. D. Patel, who used the slogan, "One Country, One People, One Destiny", suggested that all Fiji's citizens should be called Fijians and to distinguish the original inhabitants from the rest, the name Taukei should be used for native Fijians.
 At the time, there was opposition to this from some native Fijians who feared that any such move would deprive them of the special privileges they had enjoyed since cession in 1874.
 The Fiji Times started using Fiji Islander to describe all Fiji's citizens but this name did not catch on.

-The United States Department of State gives the nationality of Fiji citizens as "Fiji Islander" and states that "the term "Fijian" has exclusively ethnic connotations and should not be used to describe any thing or person not of indigenous Fijian descent."

-This is now at odds with the current Fiji Constitution where the term ‘Fijian’ is used for all citizens, irrespective of ethnic background.